evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall oxygen-xml-editor

+    If any of the commands return an error like "Error: It seems there is already an App at '/Applications/GitHub Desktop.app'", go to Finder > Go > Applications, locate the application, drag its icon to the Trash in the Dock, and perform the command one more time.

 - Next, open oXygen.
-  - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
+  - From the External Tools toolbar menu (i.e., the green triangle icon), select "Pull updates from all repositories".
   - Then, from the External Tools toolbar menu, run the `Wipe eXist Data` command (confirm "yes" when asked)

 - Next, we need to force eXist to complete one full start up, in order to work around some quirks of eXist and macOS: